District Design Fellowship

 About

 Small businesses are the heartbeat of vibrant neighborhoods, but many nonprofits supporting NYC’s commercial districts lack access to creative tools that champion local merchants.
-To strengthen these efforts, the District Design Fellowship — developed in collaboration with the NYC Department of Small Business Services’ Building Creative Capacity initiative — partners employees of community-based development organizations (CBDOs) with designers to develop creative, impactful, and innovative “Buy Local” toolkits for their districts.
+To strengthen these efforts, the District Design Fellowship — developed in collaboration with the NYC Department of Small Business Services’ Building Creative Capacity initiative — partnered local leaders from Melrose, Bronx; Port Richmond, Staten Island, and the Upper West Side, Manhattan with designers to develop creative, impactful, and innovative “Buy Local” toolkits for their districts.

-From Oct 2025–Apr 2026, Fellows will enhance their commercial corridors through design, storytelling, and public engagement.
-Throughout the program, Fellows are collaborating with dedicated teams of Design Advisors — professionals with relevant expertise in fields such as architecture, graphic design, or urban design.
-Fellows will also think creatively about design solutions and public space activations in their corridors.
+From October 2025–April 2026, Fellows developed projects to enhance their commercial corridors through design, storytelling, and public engagement.
+Throughout the program, Fellows collaborated with dedicated teams of Design Advisors — professionals with relevant expertise in fields such as architecture, graphic design, or urban design.
+They also thought creatively about design solutions and public space activations in their corridors.

 Jamila Diaz